Home Report Kelso

 In terms of local schooling, primary education is provided by Edenside Primary and Broomlands Primary.
 Kelso High School provides secondary education to the town.

-As of October 2021, the average price for property in Kelso stood at £229,843.
-This is a rise of 0.09% in the last three months since July 2021 and a rise of 3.05% since October 2020.
+As of January 2023, the average price for property in Kelso stood at £264,259.
+Though different property types in Kelso have had different average selling prices over the last 12 months: £499,187 for detached properties, £271,000 for semi-detached, £218,813 for terraced, and £211,500 for flats.
 As of October 2021, the Scottish Borders Housing Association (SBHA) has secured eight-figure funding to support investment in current homes and also the delivery of hundreds of new affordable ones.
 There are also a couple of new modern home developments well underway from M&J Ballantyne & Co.

 Why Use Shepherds